OCA/l10n-italy/l10n_it_fatturapa_in/readme/INSTALL.rst

-odoo server deve girare su linux ed essere in grado di lanciare il comando
+odoo server must run on linux and be able to run

 ``openssl``